The Admissions Process

 In what areas of Philosophy does Michigan specialize?

-You can find faculty research interests by going to Faculty Research Interests.
+You can find faculty research interests by reviewing our list of Faculty.

 What is the cost of housing in Ann Arbor?